Strict Rules Delta Force Has To Follow

 Speaking about his experiences, Eric Haney wrote in "Inside Delta Force" that operators were completely pulled from official systems used by the rest of the Army.
 Their names and records were wiped from conventional systems, as was the existence of Delta Force itself, which utilized a completely separate system.
 As he put it, "Upon assignment to Delta Force, we ceased to exist in the regular Army."

-Strangely enough, Delta Force's commitment to secrecy has put it somewhat at odds with another arm of the special forces: SEAL Team Six.
+Strangely enough, Delta Force's commitment to secrecy has put it somewhat at odds with another arm of the special operations forces: SEAL Team Six.
 When the latter received heavy publicity following the last days of Osama bin Laden, Delta Force operators staunchly held to their culture of quiet secrecy instead.

 Advertisement